Sensitivity of the Hubble Constant Determination to Cepheid Calibration: Results for the Wesenheit calibration xxx

 \subsection{Fitting for \texorpdfstring{$R_{\rm W}$}{xxx}}

-The fact that dust extinction extrapolated to the H-band is very uncertain naturally opens up for the option of fitting for the value of $R_{\rm W}$, either a global value common for all galaxies or individually for all galaxies.
-The first option gives $R_{\rm W}= 0.31 \pm 0.02$ with $H_0 = 73.7\pm 1.3$ with Planck tension $4.4\,\sigma$.
+The fact that dust extinction extrapolated to the H-band is very uncertain naturally opens up for the option of fitting for the value of $R_{\rm W}$.
+Assuming a global value common for all galaxies gives $R_{\rm W}= 0.37 \pm 0.02$ with $H_0 = 73.2\pm 1.3$ ($4.2\,\sigma$ tension).
+Here, we have used a flat prior of $R_{\rm W}=[0,1]$, but given the small posterior uncertainty on $R_{\rm W}$, results are insensitive to the specific choice of this prior.

-If we allow for $R_{\rm W}$ to vary between galaxies we obtain the result in Figure~\ref{fig:indRH}, with host galaxies systematically favoring lower values for $R_{\rm W}$, and $H_0 = 66.9\pm 2.5$ in agreement with the Planck value.